informedcitizenry/6502.Net/Docs/CommandLineOptions.md

 **`--Wambiguous-zp`**

 Warn whenever a statement can either be a zero/direct page or absolute addressing mode.
+Useful if you want to identify places in code that can either be optimized or sized appropriately.

 ```
     // --Wambiguous-zp